 Give your partner time and space if he needs it to process his emotions or the events that took place; don’t let your anxiety and desire for certainty drive you to push him to open up or share.
 Respect that he has a way he processes and so do you.
 It is your responsibility to manage your emotions and his to process in which ever way works best for him.

 Stop thinking your way is the right and only way.
 Your way is right for you and he must figure out what’s right for him.
 Give him room to discover this and compassion for how difficult this may be for him.
 While you’re at it, give yourself piles of compassion because you will need it while you manage your discomfort and unhealthy coping strategies during a challenging time.

 You are both looking for and hoping to find something meaningful from the relationship, discuss this and whenever possible remind yourself you are both a team, not against each other—even if you see or do things differently.

 Take the Pressure Off.

 It’s not his job to make you happy.
 While he is learning to be open and available, ensure you are busy making yourself happy, giving yourself everything you need so he can stay on his journey without the need to withdraw because of added pressure.

 Do not throw anything he has expressed back at him during an argument.
 Not anything!
 When you take his feelings and use them for ammunition or to prove a point, you are showing him it is not safe to share with you.

 Listen instead of sharing your point.
-Listen to what he is saying—listen with compassion and with a longing to truly understand him.
+Listen to what he is saying—listen with empathy and with a longing to truly understand him.
 Leave judgement at the door and only bring compassion in.

 When you fight, get clear about the outcome you want.
 Is it a healthy outcome for you both or are you simply acting out?
 And if you’re really acting out ask how you can communicate instead.